pprett/bolt/doc/overview.rst

 Each :class:`bolt.model.Model` is parametrized by a weight vector which is represented as a 1D `numpy.array`, allowing efficient random access.

 An instance (aka a feature vector), on the other hand, is represented as a s sparse vector via a numpy record array.
-The data type of the record array is `bolt.sparsedtype` which is a tuple (uint32,float64).
+The data type of the record array is data type `bolt.sparsedtype` which is a tuple (uint32,float64).
 The advantage of record arrays is that they are mapped directly to C struct arrays.